Your Moving Budget: How Much Is This Gonna Cost Me Anyways?

 Check out three or four professional moving companies.
 This exercise will give you a good sense of the actual moving costs for your situation and let you really compare the costs and trade-offs of different levels of service and different types of companies.
 Additionally, by getting multiple moving quotes, you should have more bargaining power when you are making your final choice.
 (Check out this article for everything you need to know to choose a moving company.)

-Next up, packing.
-If you're not hiring the moving company to help you pack, tally up the cost of boxes, tape and bubble wrap.
+3. Packing.
+If you're not hiring the moving company to help you pack (a good rule of thumb for packers is 25 percent of the moving costs), tally up the cost of boxes, tape and bubble wrap.

-Wait, we said finally, but there's actually one more thing: add 10%.
+Wait, we said finally, but there's actually one more thing: add 10 percent.
 Things always come up, so give yourself peace of mind by having a buffer –if you budgeted properly, you most likely won't even need to touch it.

 Your Next Move: